(As of June 12, 2019)

-The nation’s No. 1 ranked amateur golfer by the WAGR (June 12, 2019)…enters her sophomore season as the top player in collegiate golf…the most decorated freshman in the history of the Seminole Golf program…her 2018-19 honors included: 2019 All-American First Team (WGCA); 2019 National Freshman of the Year (WGCA); 2019 Golfstat Cup Winner (low stroke average in Division I); 2019 ACC Golfer of the Year (Co); 2019 ACC Freshman of the Year; 2019 All-ACC; ACC Co-Golfer of the Month, October, 2018; ACC Co-Golfer of the Month, March 2019; ANNIKA Award Fall 2018 Watch List; ANNIKA Award Spring 2019 Watch List; ANNIKA Award Top-5 Finalist (May 2019); WGCA Player of the Year and Freshman of Year Watch Lists (May 2019)…the highest ranked player to ever attend Florida State…ranked No. 2 on the European Golf Ranking scale and No. 8 on the World Amateur Golf Ranking poll…has played in two LPGA Major tournaments during her career — the 2018 British Women’s Open and the 2019 ANA Inspiration…led Sweden to a tied for 11th place team finish in the 2018 World Amateur Team Championships in Ireland…finished tied for 30th in the individual standings at the 2018 World Amateur Team Championships…led Sweden to the 2018 European Ladies Team Championship – where she also won the stroke play championship…earned championships at the 2017 Skandia Junior Girls Open, 2017 European Girls Team Championship, 2017 Swedish Junior Girls Stroke Play Championship and the 2017 and 2018 Spanish Amateur Ladies International Championship…won both the stroke play and match play portions of the 2018 Spanish Amateur Ladies International Championship…her victory at the 2017 Spanish Open earned her an invitation in to the Andalucía Costa del Sol Open where she made the cut and finished in a tie for seventh place in the individual standings…after winning the 2017 amateur contest in Spain, she accepted an invitation to play on the Ladies European Tour…played on the Swedish National future-team beginning in 2013 at age 14 and elevated to the national team in 2015…earned the 2019 Golden Nole for women’s golf presented for significant contributions on the golf course, in the classroom and in the community…averages 70.66 strokes in 29 rounds during 10 events as a freshman.
+The nation’s No. 1 ranked amateur golfer by the WAGR (June 12, 2019)…enters her sophomore season as the top player in collegiate golf…the most decorated freshman in the history of the Seminole Golf program…her 2018-19 honors included: 2019 All-American First Team (WGCA); 2019 National Freshman of the Year (WGCA); 2019 Golfstat Cup Winner (low stroke average in Division I); 2019 ACC Golfer of the Year (Co); 2019 ACC Freshman of the Year; 2019 All-ACC; ACC Co-Golfer of the Month, October, 2018; ACC Co-Golfer of the Month, March 2019; ANNIKA Award Fall 2018 Watch List; ANNIKA Award Spring 2019 Watch List; ANNIKA Award Top-5 Finalist (May 2019); WGCA Player of the Year and Freshman of Year Watch Lists (May 2019)…the highest ranked player to ever attend Florida State…ranked No. 2 on the European Golf Ranking scale and No. 7 on the World Amateur Golf Ranking poll…has played in two LPGA Major tournaments during her career — the 2018 British Women’s Open and the 2019 ANA Inspiration…led Sweden to a tie for 11th place team finish in the 2018 World Amateur Team Championships in Ireland…finished tied for 30th in the individual standings at the 2018 World Amateur Team Championships…led Sweden to the 2018 European Ladies Team Championship – where she also won the stroke play championship…earned championships at the 2017 Skandia Junior Girls Open, 2017 European Girls Team Championship, 2017 Swedish Junior Girls Stroke Play Championship and the 2017 and 2018 Spanish Amateur Ladies International Championship…won both the stroke play and match play portions of the 2018 Spanish Amateur Ladies International Championship…her victory at the 2017 Spanish Open earned her an invitation to the Andalucía Costa del Sol Open where she made the cut and finished in a tie for seventh place in the individual standings…after winning the 2017 amateur contest in Spain, she accepted an invitation to play on the Ladies European Tour…played on the Swedish National future-team beginning in 2013 at age 14 and elevated to the national team in 2015…earned the 2019 Golden Nole for women’s golf presented for significant contributions on the golf course, in the classroom and in the community…averages 70.66 strokes in 29 rounds during 10 events as a freshman.